-ஃ born in the capitol ஃ family is old old old money ஃ many year of unyielding support to the capitol ஃ family breeds pk like bunny rabbits ஃ brainwashed since young with capitol propaganda ஃ lied about his age to become a peacekeeper sooner ஃ his parents pulled strings to allow for this ஃ is serving as a guard in the dc/as a petty tongue puller
+ஃ born in the capitol ஃ family is old old old money ஃ many year of unyielding support to the capitol ஃ family breeds pk like bunny rabbits ஃ brainwashed since young with capitol propaganda ஃ lied about his age to become a peacekeeper sooner ஃ his parents pulled strings to allow for this ஃ placed in 12

 She smiled at him then, reaching out, twisting the skirt around her legs.
 She had a lovely smile, like starlight.
 She lifted him up, placing him on her hip.
 He was heavy but she was strong and had been carrying him around so often that she was able to do so without him being a burden.
 "Leo," she said, (and the acoustics in the large room made her voice sound like bells) "Do you see how far away the ceiling is?
 All the hot air is up there, while down here on the marble it is freezing."
 He raised his eyes, looking up to where his sister pointed and saw the ceiling that seemed so unattainable and far away.